lindnjoe/klipper_openams/README.md

 # OpenAMS for Klipper

-A Klipper integration for the OpenAMS (Open Automatic Material System) that enables multi-material printing with automatic filament management, runout detection, and intelligent retry logic.
+A Klipper integration for the OpenAMS that enables multi-material printing with automatic filament management, runout detection, and intelligent retry logic.

 ## Table of Contents